Paducah, KY 42001

 COMMUNICATION: We will communicate effectively and courteously with our co-workers and the members of the community we proudly serve.

 The Operations Division often is referred to as the department's “backbone.”
 It is the most visible of the three divisions, with uniformed officers patrolling the streets in marked police cruisers.
 These officers annually answer tens of thousands of calls for service and perform preliminary investigations of all criminal activity.
 They conduct proactive patrols, investigate suspicious activity, enforce traffic laws and investigate thousands of traffic crashes each year.
-Within this division are several specialized units: K9 teams; Special Weapons and Tactics (SWAT) Team; Crisis Negotiation Team; Bomb Squad; Collision Reconstruction Team; Bike Patrol; and DARE or GREAT instructor.
+Within this division are several specialized units: K9 teams; Special Weapons and Tactics (SWAT) Team; Crisis Negotiation Team; Bomb Squad; Collision Reconstruction Team; Bike Patrol; and DARE instructor.

 The Support Services Division is the department's investigative and record-keeping arm.
 It is made up of three units: General Investigations, Drug and Vice Enforcement (DAVE) and Records and Evidence.
 General Investigations Unit detectives conduct in-depth investigations of major crimes – from forgery and fraud to computer crimes to arson and murder.
-The detectives of the DAVE Unit focus on illegal drug activity, including both street drugs and prescription drugs, and “vice” activities, such as prostitution.
+The detectives of the DAVE Unit focus on illegal drug activity, including both street drugs and prescription drugs, and “vice” activities, such as prostitution and human trafficking.
 The Records and Evidence Unit maintains all the department’s records, including crime and vehicle collision reports, and logs and maintains the integrity of hundreds of pieces of evidence each month.

 The 911 Communications Services Division is the primary Public Safety Answering Point (PSAP), providing 911 emergency and non-emergency services to the 65,000 residents within the 251 square miles of McCracken County in Western Kentucky.